tihilv/Omtt/docs/readme.md

 Assume the task is to implement a function that calculates i'th Fibonacci number.

-The task might be solved using custom function that implements `IStatementFunction` interface.
+The task might be solved using a custom function that implements `IStatementFunction` interface.

 The interface has three main parts:
 - function name (functions are case-sensitive),
-- number of arguments (functions are distinguished not only by names, but also by argument count - a kind of overloading feature),
+- number of arguments (functions are distinguished not only by names but also by argument count - a kind of overloading feature),
 - main calculation method.

 A sample implementation: